Chouffy/chouffy.github.io/notes/devices/Raspberry Pi.md

 ## GPIO

-Pinout on Raspberry 1 model B rev 2 and following are the same, save for the less pins.
+Pinout on Raspberry 1 model B rev 2 and following are the same, save for the fewer pins.

 ### I2C Development